Kyle Barraclough: Miami Marlins

+Barraclough made 75 appearances out of the bullpen for Miami during the 2016 season, registering a 6-3 record and 2.85 ERA with 113 strikeouts across 72 2/3 innings pitched.
+He pitched in 66 contests for the Marlins in 2017, posting a 6-2 record and 3.00 ERA with 76 strikeouts over 66 innings of work.

+On June 3, 2018, Barraclough replaced Brad Ziegler as Miami's closer.
+In 61 appearances for the Marlins on the season, he compiled a 1-6 record and 4.20 ERA with 60 strikeouts and 10 saves across 55 2/3 innings pitched.

 Washington Nationals

 On October 10, 2018, Barraclough was traded to the Washington Nationals for international slot value.
-He was sent down to the Harrisburg Senators of the Class AA Eastern League on July 27, 2019, after struggling to a 6.66 ERA in 33 appearances.
-On August 6, 2019, Barraclough was designated for assignment.
+He was sent down to the Harrisburg Senators of the Double–A Eastern League on July 27, 2019, after struggling to a 6.66 ERA in 33 appearances.
+On August 6, Barraclough was designated for assignment.

 San Francisco Giants

 On August 9, 2019, the San Francisco Giants claimed Barraclough from the Nationals off of waivers.
-On August 15, Barraclough was designated for assignment.
-He was outrighted to the Triple-A Sacramento River Cats on August 16.
-On September 2, the Giants selected Barraclough's contract.
+On August 15, Barraclough was designated for assignment by San Francisco.
+He cleared waivers and was sent outright to the Triple-A Sacramento River Catsthe following day.
+On September 2, the Giants selected Barraclough's contract, adding him to their active roster.
+He made 10 appearances for San Francisco, recording a 2.25 ERA with 10 strikeouts over eight innings of work.
 Barraclough was designated for assignment on October 30 and elected free agency on November 1.

 San Diego Padres

 On December 17, 2019, Barraclough signed a minor league contract with the San Diego Padres organization.
+Barraclough did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He elected free agency on July 14, 2020.

 New York Yankees

 On February 2, 2021, Barraclough signed a minor league contract with the New York Yankees organization and was invited to Spring Training.
-Barraclough pitched to a 3.21 ERA in 14.0 innings of work for the Triple-A Scranton/Wilkes-Barre RailRiders, but was released on June 18, 2021.
+Barraclough pitched to a 3.21 ERA in 14.0 innings of work for the Triple-A Scranton/Wilkes-Barre RailRiders, but was released on June 18.